-Sister Janet (of the Sisters of Mercy) has the distinction of being the first Australian recording artist to sell over one million copies of a locally produced record in the USA!
+Sister Janet (of the Sisters of Mercy order) has the distinction of being the first Australian recording artist to sell over one million copies of a locally produced record in the USA!

-Her toe-tapping rendition of The Lord’s Prayer reached number four in the USA (after having peaked at number three in Australia) during January 1974.
+Her toe-tapping rendition of The Lord’s Prayer reached #4 in the USA (after having peaked at #3 in Australia) during January 1974.
 The single was issued in 31 countries and sold over two million copies.

 While at St Aloysius College she taught music and drama until she moved to Mt Gambier, and it was here she met a family who shared the same musical interest as herself.